John Bassett Moore: Biography

+Moore's most popular work was the eight-volume Digest of International Law (1906).
+After completing the work, he suffered a nervous breakdown.
+He subsequently took a vacation for more than two years, traveling the world.

+Moore was elected to the American Philosophical Society in 1907 and the American Academy of Arts and Sciences in 1919.

 He was on the Hague Tribunal from 1912 to 1938.

+Moore was a critic of the League of Nations, considering it a weak institution.

 In 1921, Moore was elected a judge of the Permanent Court of International Justice.
 While on the bench, he declined the position of the court presidency multiple times, arguing that an overseas judge should not hold that position.
 He resigned from the court in 1928 in order to focus on his scientific obligations.

-Moore resigned his professorship at Columbia in 1924.

 Moore was a proponent of neutrality, believing that the post-World War I system of alliances would tend to broaden wars into global conflicts.
 He was also a strong believer in the principle of separation of powers under the United States Constitution, asserting in 1921, "There can hardly be room for doubt that the framers of the constitution, when they vested in Congress the power to declare war, never imagined that they were leaving it to the executive to use the military and naval forces of the United States all over the world for the purpose of actually coercing other nations, occupying their territory, and killing their soldiers and citizens, all according to his own notions of the fitness of things, as long as he refrained from calling his action war or persisted in calling it peace."